AhmedSamymoh/ATmega32/README.md

 - [BIT_MATH.h](BIT_MATH.h): Header file for bitwise manipulation functions.

 ## Contributing

-Contributions to this project are welcome!
 Please feel free to open issues or pull requests to help improve and expand the drivers.

-## License

-This project is licensed under the MIT License.